Meet Our Country Directors

 Dr. Mousumi Mukherjee is an Associate Professor & Deputy Director of the International Institute for Higher Education Research and Capacity Building (IIHEd).
 She is Member Secretary of the Research Ethics and Review Board (RERB) and founding Executive Director of the Centre for Comparative and Global Education (CCGE), O.P.
 Jindal Global University.
-In 2016, she was selected as an Emerging New Scholar fellow of the Oceania Comparative and International Education Society (OCIES).
-She is also a Congress Standing Committee Member of the World Council of Comparative Education Societies (WCCES), SIG Committee Member of the Comparative and International Education Society (CIES), and a life member of the Comparative Education Society of India (CESI).
+She is a Fellow and Country Director (India) of the Society of Transnational Academic Researchers (STAR).
+She is a Steering Committee Member of the Association of Commonwealth University’s (ACU) Supporting Research Community.
+She is a Research Standing Committee Member of the World Council of Comparative Education Societies (WCCES), an Executive Committee Member of the Indian Ocean Comparative Education Society (IOCES) and a life member of the Comparative Education Society of India (CESI).
 She has received several awards for her exemplary teaching, research, and community engagement.
 She was a Fulbright teaching fellow in the United States in 2005.

 E-mail: email@example.com or firstname.lastname@example.org.

 Liem Gai Sin is also the founder of International Youth Collaboration (IYC) and owns a logistic and export-import company.
 He has been involved in many research projects, received several research grants, scholarships, and educational awards.
 He has published numerous journal articles in venues including IEEE, APBITM, JIBM and wrote a book chapter in The Handbook of Experiential Learning in International Business that is published by Palgrave Macmillan in 2014.
 He was also a columnist on Entrepreneurship magazine and was an external reviewer of AIB and APIBTM.

 Cross-culture, international business, organization structure, education, entrepreneurship, marketing